wekan/minio-metadata/README.md

 `tail -f logfile.txt`

+mc command has command line option to add metadata

+Metadata can be added be selected from SQLite database in transfer.sh script.

+Metadata needs to need in JSON format properly.

+mc command also has SQL to search.

 ## What will happen while tranferring files

 1. Export MongoDB text to wekan.sqlite (Temporary .csv files at directory csv will be deleted after they have been imported to SQLite)